India, France explore ways to boost cooperation in Indo-Pacific | Law-Order

 Bilateral trade with France has witnessed a steady rise in the last decade reaching USD 10.75 billion in 2020. ''To tap the full potential of bilateral trade and economic relations, both sides recognised the importance of fast tracking the discussions on an India-EU trade and investment agreement,'' it said.

-On Monday, the ministry of external affairs (MEA) said the visit by the French foreign minister will pave the way for further strengthening of bilateral partnership across trade, defence, climate, migration and mobility, education and health sectors in the post-COVID-19 context.
+On Monday, the MEA said the visit by the French foreign minister will pave the way for further strengthening of bilateral partnership across trade, defence, climate, migration and mobility, education and health sectors in the post-COVID-19 context.

 The French embassy said Le Drian is undertaking the visit to strengthen strategic ties between France and India, boost cooperation in several fields, particularly the Indo-Pacific.
 The defence and security ties between India and France are on an upswing in the last few years.